-WSET Diploma in Wines and Spirits - International
+WSET Diploma in Wines - International

 This particular WSET Diploma International is special in many respects.
 There will be an emphasis on the Austrian and Italian wine regions through in-depth lectures and study trips to different wine growing regions.
-It offers a unique opportunity for participants to combine learning about international wines and spirits with practical first-hand experience in viticulture and winemaking.
+It offers a unique opportunity for participants to combine learning about international wines with practical first-hand experience in viticulture and winemaking.
 The programme takes place in the unique and picturesque environment of the Austrian Wine Academy’s campus in Rust in the Burgenland wine region and in the fabulous Palazzo Antinori in Florence.

-The first course session in May 2018 takes place at Weinakademie Österreich campus in Rust.
+The first course session in May 2019 takes place at Weinakademie Österreich campus in Rust.
 Rust is a small, world-famous wine town with a long history.
 Weinakademie Österreich is located in the romantic setting of the historic Seehof in the city-centre of Rust surrounded by renowned wineries.
 Two full-day study trips to wine regions of Austria are part of this course session.

-Course days of the second session in November 2018 will be held partly at Weinakademie campus and at Palais Coburg in Vienna.
+Course days of the second session in October 2019 will be held partly at Weinakademie campus and at Palais Coburg in Vienna.
 The Palais Coburg is home to one of the best wine cellars in the world.
 This course session is also surrounded by visiting programmes and tastings as well as the annual Weinakademiker graduation ceremony.